LuisDoin/PaymentGateway/README.md

   "amount": 10
 }

 This will generate a successful transaction.
 If we want to simulate an unsuccessful transaction, we may change the amount to 1000.
-This is because the CKOBankSimulator simulates the operations of checking how much available limit a client has by randomly picking any number from 50 to 100.
+This is because the CKOBankSimulator simulates the operations of checking how much available limit a client possesses by randomly picking any number from 50 to 100.
 So if the amount is less than 50, the transaction will be successful, and any amount greater than 100 will generate an unsuccessful transaction.
 And, given valid inputs, this is the only criterion that will determine the final status of a transaction since the code has no bugs that I know of, and our system's retries will deal with any possible transient issue.
 Alright, below there are some pictures depicting the usage of the delayInSeconds parameter.